-This makes it only slightly less expensive than a 26 inch mountain bike and considerably more affordable than a 26 inch hybrid or road bike which start at around $2,000 and go up from there (though as we mentioned earlier, hybrids and road bikes aren’t very practical for use on gravel roads).
-In other words, if you are looking for a more affordable option for commuting at least one day per week than the 26 inch mountain bike is well worth considering.
+This makes it only slightly less expensive than a 26-inch mountain bike and considerably more affordable than a 26-inch hybrid or road bike which start at around $2,000 and go up from there (though as we mentioned earlier, hybrids and road bikes aren’t very practical for use on gravel roads).
+In other words, if you are looking for a more affordable option for commuting at least one day per week then the 26-inch mountain bike is well worth considering.

 What this means is that your opinion of a product is based on its intended use.
 If it has been specifically designed to be used by someone who is not you (me), then it should be used properly.
 For example, a road bike should NOT be used by someone who cannot ride a road bike (or even ride well) because the road bike will always be too large for the rider.

 Nowadays, most manufacturers have come to realize that there are people out there whose ergonomic limitations are different from their own (e.g., people with larger heads).
-Many mass-market products have been redesigned to accommodate as many differing needs as possible, including products designed specifically for what size person in particular – think 27 x 3 inch vs 27 x 3.5 inch vs 29 x 4 inches etc.
+Many mass-market products have been redesigned to accommodate as many different needs as possible, including products designed specifically for what size person in particular – think 27 x 3 inches vs 27 x 3.5 inches vs 29 x 4 inches, etc.

 The key thing is: don’t blame the manufacturer if they don’t offer exactly what you want; make sure they know your needs and can create something that matches them!

-The advent of 24 inch mountain bikes has created a lot of excitement among many people.
+The advent of 24-inch mountain bikes has created a lot of excitement among many people.
 However, this is not a new phenomenon.
-There are quite a few brands offering 24 inch mountain bikes to the general public.
-However, you may have noticed that the marketing of these models are in the words “24 inch” or “snow” rather than “24 inch” or “mild”.
+Quite a few brands are offering 24-inch mountain bikes to the general public.
+However, you may have noticed that the marketing of these models is in the words “24 inches” or “snow” rather than “24 inches” or “mild”.

 Mostly all brands offer some kind of accessories (such as backrests) but these aren’t needed by most people – except perhaps for those who ride long distances on flat ground on their own or in group rides who would like to have something more comfortable than what they might otherwise choose (which is often an issue with very stiff saddles).